ElijahTanimowo/ElijahTanimowo/README.md

 **`Game Developer & Computer Engineer`**

-I'm Elijah Tanimowo from Canada, and I am a Game Developer and Computer Engineer.
+Hi, I'm Elijah Tanimowo from Canada, and I am a Game Developer and Computer Engineer.
 I graduated with a degree in Computer Engineering Technology at Humber College in 2023 and decided to further pursue my studies into the field of Game Programming.
 I hope to learn new skills and improve my current ones as I enter the industry.

 ---